sajithamim/javascript_programs/README.md

 #    Get a list of the users who haven't commented
 # 21. Remove duplicates from given array
 # 22. How to find the count of duplicates in an array?
-# 23. How to find the missing number in a given integer array of 1 to 10.
+# 23. How to find the missing number in a given integer array of 1 to 10. ()
-# 24. Write a fn called calculateAvg that takes an array of numbers as input and returns the avg of those numbers.
+# 24. Write a fn called calculateAvg that takes an array of numbers as input and returns the avg of those numbers. ()
+# 25. Write a fn that returns the longest word in the sentence ()